Friends and family in alcohol, drug recovery programs most vulnerable.

 For many, the holiday season means a time of both joy and stress.
 For those dealing with alcohol and drug abuse tendencies, or are in their first year of recovery, the stress of the holidays can be overwhelming.

 “The period from Thanksgiving to New Year’s is a time when many drug addicts and alcoholics try to ignore their condition to participate in the camaraderie and festivities of family gatherings, company parties and the like.
-This behavior typically results in increased drug and alcohol abuse, especially among those who are already addicts,” explains Phil Allen, CEO of The Pat Moore Foundation, a non-profit alcohol and drug rehabilitation center in Orange County, CA.
+This behavior typically results in increased drug and alcohol abuse, especially among those who are already addicts,” explains Joe Floyd, CEO of The Pat Moore Foundation, a non-profit alcohol and drug rehabilitation center in Orange County, CA.

 Studies show that cases of depression, drunk driving accidents, suicide, even domestic violence all increase during the holiday period.
 Many of these are tied to alcohol and drug abuse typically engaged by people who are trying to cope with holiday stress.